Join millions of Canadians who have already trusted Loans Canada

 A tax deduction, on the other hand, reduces your taxable income.
 One of the most common examples of tax deductions is the RRSP (Registered Retirement Savings Plan).
 For instance, the more money you contribute to your RRSP, the more will be deducted from your taxable income during tax season.

-For example, let’s say that during the tax year, you earned up to the exact cutoff point for the 15% tax bracket, which is $50,197.
-This means that the amount you owe in federal income taxes for the year will be $7,529.55.
-However, you managed to contribute $5,000 to your RRSP during that year.
-This contribution will reduce your taxable income to $45,197.
-15% of that amount equals $6779.55 You’ll then have saved $750 in federal taxes.
+For example, let’s say that during the tax year, you fell in the lowest tax bracket by eaning $40,000 living in BC.
+This means that the amount you owe in income taxes (including CPP/EI premiums) for the year will be $7,220.
+However, if you manage to contribute $7,200 to your RRSP during that year, this contribution will reduce your taxable income to $32,800.
+As such, your income tax obligation would be reduced to $5,584.

 How To Claim A Tax Deduction